Velocity centroid gradients for absorbing media: Alignment of velocity gradients and magnetic field

+where $\theta_i$ is the angle of each data point and $n$ is the number of data points.
+The angles have to be multiplied by 2 and the spread divided by 2, given that angular measurements with the VGT are obtained from pseudo-vectors rather than actual vectors.
+In other words, the angle periodicity is $\pi$ and therefore the equations have to be modified to account for the different periodicity. $R$ describes how clustered the data is and relates to the variance of the data.
+Based on Eq.\ref{chap:VGT-CO-eq:R}, for $R\in$[0,1], $R=1$ in perfectly clustered data and $R=0$ in a uniform distribution.
+Following that, for $S\in[0,\infty)$, $S=0$ for clustered data and $S=\infty$ for a uniform distribution \citep{mardia1999}.

-where, $\mathbf{X}$, denotes the plane of the sky vector, $z$ is measured along the LOS, and the mean magnetic field is perpendicular to the LOS.
-The alignment between two vectors, i.e. the local projected magnetic field and the VCGs can be quantized by the angle between them, $\phi$.
-Figure \ref{fig:hist-uc} shows the histograms of the angle distribution between VCG and $\mathbf{B}$ given by the 5 different MHD initial conditions and the 5 cloud conditions.
-Each panel corresponds to a MHD model and the different colors corresponds to the different $n$ and $x_{co}$ values.
-The histograms (the measurements of the angle distribution) are made after a Gaussian smoothing kernel with a standard deviation of two is apply to the VCG data.
-It is clear that the sonic Mach number affects the gradient, but in most cases the gradient is present independent of the CO density/abundance in the cloud ($n$ and $x_{co}$).
-This suggests that CO can be used in regard to the VCG method.
+Fig. \ref{chap:VGT-CO-fig:hist-uc} shows the histograms of the angle distributions between VCGs and $\mathbf{B}$ given by the five different MHD initial conditions and the five cloud radiative transfer conditions.
+Each panel corresponds to a MHD model and the different colours correspond to the different $n$ and $x_{co}$ values.
+The histograms measuring the angle distributions are made after a Gaussian smoothing kernel with a standard deviation of two cells (0.0194 pc) is applied to the VCG data.

-To further quantify the alignment we measure the spread in the distribution, $\sigma_\phi$, using the standard deviation of the angle distribution, $\phi$.
-Figure \ref{fig:sig-tau} in the bottom panel shows $\sigma_\phi$ as a function of average optical depth.
-The values for the optical depth are shown in Table \ref{table:data} and correspond to the different cloud environments.
-A different way to visualize $\sigma_\phi$ is as a function of the sonic Mach number for the different cases (see Figure \ref{fig:sig-ms}).
-The lack of a clear trend in Figure \ref{fig:sig-ms} is likely due to numerical artifacts on the simulations, rather than underling physical properties because of the small deviations.
+To quantify the alignment between the projected magnetic field and the VCG, we measure the angle between the two vectors, $\phi$, and the spread of the angle distribution, $S_\phi$, using the circular standard deviation (Eq. \ref{chap:VGT-CO-eq:sig}).
+Figure \ref{chap:VGT-CO-fig:sig-ms} shows $S_\phi$ as a function of the sonic Mach number.

+Fig. \ref{chap:VGT-CO-fig:sig-ms} presents two different trends for subsonic and supersonic motions.
+The different trends are caused because the underlying physics has changed.
+When the medium is supersonic, it has shocks.
+Shocks produce a gradient in velocity at the shock front.
+This velocity gradient is different from the one produced by eddy motions, and therefore does not trace the magnetic field.
+Because of this, the overall alignment between the velocity gradients and the magnetic field decreases and is reflected in the spread of the angle distribution measured by $S$ and $S_\phi$.